stanchan/clock-8001/README.md

       --disable-ltc       Disable LTC display mode
       --ltc-seconds       Show seconds on the ring in LTC mode --ltc-follow        Continue on internal clock if LTC signal is lost.
 If unset display will blank when signal is gone.
+      --format-12h        Use 12 hour format for time-of-day display

 Help Options:
   -h, --help              Show this help message